Earl Rose (coroner): Jack Ruby

-On January 3, 1967, Ruby (the murderer of Oswald) died at Parkland Hospital.
+On January 3, 1967, Ruby, the murderer of Oswald, died at Parkland Hospital.
 Rose began the autopsy on Ruby an hour after his death, and a report released the following month indicated that three doctors from the University of Texas Southwestern Medical School assisted him in the post-mortem examination.
 The cause of death was determined to be a lung obstruction due to a massive blood clot.
 Rose was quoted as saying that the clot originated in one of Ruby's legs and traveled through his heart to the lungs.

 After what was initially thought to be pneumonia, Ruby was diagnosed with cancer at Parkland in December 1966.
 Rose indicated that the same type of cancer that affected Ruby's lungs was found in his brain, lymph nodes, liver, pancreas, pleura, ribs, and vertebra.
 He said that eight tumors were found in his brain, with the largest being three-fourths of an inch.

 Rose told reporters that he could not definitively answer whether or not the tumors were present in Ruby's brain at the time he shot Oswald, but he indicated metastasis from the lungs to the brain could not have occurred prior to 1964 since X-rays at the county jail that year revealed that his lungs were clear.
 He added that he found no evidence of epilepsy or other brain abnormalities.
 Rose stated that his death certificate would note cancer as a contributing cause, but that the clot would likely have killed Ruby even if he had not been weakened by cancer.

 Later life

 In 1966, Rose performed autopsies on the crew of American Flyers Flight 280 and testified about his findings in a hearing before the Civil Aeronautics Board.

-From 1968 until his retirement in the early 1992, Rose taught pathology at the University of Iowa.
+From 1968 until his retirement in early 1992, Rose taught pathology at the University of Iowa.
 He was an expert witness in the 1977 trial of Robert Williams, who was indicted for the first-degree murder of 10-year-old Pamela Powers.
 In 1978, he served on the Forensic Pathology Panel of the United States House Select Committee on Assassinations.
 During their retirement, Rose and his wife worked as small claims court mediators in Johnson County, Iowa.

 Suffering from late-onset dementia and Parkinson's disease, Rose lost his long-term memory and the ability to converse over the last year of his life.
 He contracted a near-fatal case of pneumonia and was bed-ridden prior to his death.
 On May 1, 2012, Rose died at the Oaknoll Retirement Residence in Iowa City, Iowa from complications due to Parkinson's disease.